TugboatQA/docs/content/tugboat-billing/cancel-billing.md

 4. Scroll down past **Your Plan**.
 5. Click the red **Delete Project** button.

-> #### Note:: deleting a project only applies to that project
->
-> When you delete a Tugboat project, you're only deleting the Previews and
-> Tugboat repositories for that project.
-This does not affect data in your git
-> repositories.
-This also does not affect other Tugboat projects; if you have
-> three projects in Tugboat, for example, and you delete one of them, you can
-> still continue working in the other two projects.
+{{% notice note %}} When you delete a Tugboat project, you're only deleting the Previews and Tugboat repositories for that project.
+This does not affect data in your git repositories.
+This also does not affect other Tugboat projects; if you have three projects in Tugboat, for example, and you delete one of them, you can still continue working in the other two projects. {{% /notice %}}

 #### Visual Walkthrough